xiangkunhe/xiangkunhe.github.io/_pages/about.md

 My vision is to build trustworthy machine intelligence and systems capable of ensuring robustness, safety, adaptability, and cooperativeness in safety-critical tasks or complex and uncertain environments, with a special focus on applied research in intelligent vehicles and transportation systems, as well as foundational research in models and algorithms.
 This potentially involves formulating adversarial conditions, providing provable guarantees, optimizing for multiple objectives, modeling swarm intelligence, and designing system architectures.
-Since I research the fundamental principles of trustworthy machine intelligence and systems, the insights gained have the potential to create a broad impact, such as applications in areas like humanoid robots, industrial mechatronics, medical systems and financial investments.
+Since I research the fundamental principles of trustworthy machine intelligence and systems, the insights gained have the potential to create a broad impact, such as applications in areas like humanoid robots, industrial mechatronics and medical systems.
 <br><br>
 <img src="../images/my_AI.png" alt="Adversarial Attacks and Robust Defenses for Intelligent Systems & Brain-Like Machine Intelligence" title="Adversarial Attacks and Robust Defenses for Intelligent Systems & Brain-Like Machine Intelligence" align = "center">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[Video Demonstration](https://www.bilibili.com/video/BV1uM4y147H2/?spm_id_from=333.999.0.0&vd_source=71620ac61fcf7851589c019bff140478)**